hobbitronics/DeLonghi-Dedica-EC885-EC685-modification/README.md

 ### 🛠️ Steps:

 1. **Access the thermoblock**
-   I will upload a video of the whole process in the near future
+   I will upload a video of the whole process in the near future.

 2. **Cut the thread**
-  Use a M3 thread cutting tool is the best option.
+   Using an M3 thread cutting tool is the best option.
-  Using the screw itself is also possible.
-But be carefull!
+   It is also possible to use the screw itself, but be careful!
-  Gently screw in the screw in little back and forward steps.
-During that proces the screw need some axial pressure.
+   Gently screw in the screw with small back-and-forth movements.
+During this process, the screw needs some axial pressure.
-  Make sure that the screw is screwed in straight
+   Make sure that the screw is screwed in straight.

-3. **optional: file/sand a hollow for a good fit of the temperature sensor**
+3. **Optional: file/sand a hollow for a better fit of the temperature sensor**

-5. **Insert the thermistor**
-   Screw the thermistor into the free port of the T-fitting.
-Use heat-resistant thread seal tape (PTFE tape) if necessary to prevent leaks.
+   For better contact and more accurate temperature readings, you can use a 3mm reamer to create a better fit between the temperature sensor and the heater block.
+   This step is not necessary.

+4. **Apply thermal paste**
+   Apply thermal paste to the temperature sensor and to the heater block.
+   Simply wipe off any excess paste after mounting the sensor and tightening the screw.

-6. **Route the cable**
+5. **Route the cable**
-   Guide the thermistor cable out of the housing carefully, avoiding sharp edges or tight bends.
+   Guide the thermistor cable down to the electronic board, avoiding sharp edges or tight bends.
 Connect it to the Arduino as described in the **Wiring Diagram** section.

 ### 🔁 Reversibility